 Older air mattresses were often made with weird random sizes – at the whim and discretion of the manufacturer.
-These strange and unique sized mattresses meant that you were stuck using the sheets provided (if any).
+These strange and unique-sized mattresses meant that you were stuck using the sheets provided (if any).
 As these mattresses were mainly for recreational use, they were designed as such.

 Today’s air mattresses are manufactured in standard sizes, like Twin, Full, Queen, or even King.
 You can use the sheets that you already own – or walk into any store and buy a new set.
 You’re not stuck with the proprietary sizes that are impossible to find.

 Air mattresses used to come with no cover.
 It was just a big plastic bag.
 The mattresses of today are covered in plush fabric.
-Which means no noise if you move, an added layer of comfort, and one less area that you might poke into.
+This means no noise if you move, an added layer of comfort, and one less area that you might poke into.

 Newer versions are built for comfort, not just convenience.
 That means they actually have structure – just like a traditional bed.
-They use multiple baffles and air coils to provide an adequate firmness required for a comfortable night’s sleep.
+They use multiple baffles and air coils to provide the adequate firmness required for a comfortable night’s sleep.
 More coils = more pressure points = more structure.